Everything you need to know before traveling to Malawi

 Out of my experience shampoo is really tough to find especially in the small villages and rural areas.
 In case you can´t find shampoo just do it the way the locals do it and wash your hair with soap.
 If you have special toiletries you are using I recommend to bring everything you need because it might be a challenge or actually impossible to find a special product.

-I felt super safe in Malawi Africa.
+I felt super safe.
+Walking in the middle of the night, going out for drinks to the local pubs – we never got into a situation where I felt unsafe.
 Nevertheless, use common sense and remember Malawi is the poorest country in the world.
 Make sure you don´t display valuables as it might attract people to take chances.

 Do you already follow me on Instagram?

-Most nationalities need a visa to travel Malawi.
-Some can also get their visa on arrival in Malawi.
+Some nationalities need a visa to travel Malawi.
+Some can also obtain their Tourist visa on arrival.
 Since Germany is part of the countries that can obtain their visa on arrival I got my straight at the airport in Lilongwe.
-Especially for the airport make sure you have a credit card with you or U.S. dollar to pay for the visa.
+Especially for the payment at the airport make sure you have a credit card with you or U.S. dollar to pay for the visa.
 I paid about $70 dollar.
-Here you can check how your nationality can obtain a visa for Malawi.
+Here you can check whichever is the case for your nationality.

 Yes, Malaria is an issue.
-Get yourself precaution, spray yourself and get Malaria medicine to take back home with you to be on the safe side.
-Also please consult your doctor before embarking on your journey to Malawi.
+Get yourself precaution, wear light-colored clothes and spray yourself.
+I even took Malaria medicine back home with me to be on the safe side.

 Blackouts happen quite often but you get used to it.
-However, most of the lodges or backpackers have generators.
+However, it will only affect you once you stay with the locals as most of the lodges or backpackers have generators.

 You might experience a day where there is no water coming out of the tap but also most lodges or backpackers have water tanks.